telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 ### select

-Fired when an item from the popup is selected by the user.
+Fired when an item from the popup is selected by the user either with mouse/tap or with keyboard navigation.

 > **Important:** The event is not fired when an item is selected programmatically.